theCreedo/room-reservations-extension/README.md

 # Log

 8/16/2018

-Created Design Specifications for MVP and created a checklist.
+- Created Design Specifications for MVP and created a checklist.

-Went through Google's OAuth 2.0 tutorial and solved 1+hour json formatting bug.
+- Went through Google's OAuth 2.0 tutorial and solved 1+hour json formatting bug.

+- Added 'storage' permissions in order to save token for OAuth 2.0